Erin Perperoglou

-Erin Buescher Perperoglou (born June 5, 1979) is a former American professional basketball player.
-She played most recently as a forward for the San Antonio Silver Stars of the WNBA.

-In her WNBA career, Buescher Perperoglou played more than 2,500 minutes in 150 WNBA games, including 9 playoff games, scoring nearly 900 career points and accumulating 500 rebounds.
+Erin Buescher Perperoglou (born June 5, 1979) is an American former professional basketball player.
+In her WNBA career, Perperoglou played more than 2,500 minutes in 150 WNBA games, including 9 playoff games, scoring nearly 900 career points and accumulating 500 rebounds.
 She announced her retirement from the WNBA at the conclusion of the 2009 season.

 Early life

 Born in San Francisco, California, Perperoglou is the daughter of Jim and Margie Buescher.
 She has two sisters, Jenny and Emily, and a brother, James.
 From 1997 to 2000 she attended University of California, Santa Barbara (UCSB) for her freshman, sophomore, and junior years, helping to lead its women's basketball team (The Gauchos) to an 83–14 record during that three-year period.
 In each of those years Buescher Perperoglou was named the Big West Conference Player of the Year, UCSB won the Big West Conference title, and the team appeared in the NCAA tournament.

 In September 2000, Buescher Perperoglou, a devout Christian, transferred to The Master's College, a small Christian college in Santa Clarita, California.

 During her senior year at Master's, Buescher Perperoglou helped lead their team (The Lady Mustangs) to a 26–3 record and a National Association of Intercollegiate Athletics (NAIA) tournament appearance.
 She was an NAIA first-team All-American and was voted the National Christian College Athletic Association player of the year.